cinoti/helloworld/README.md

 long wave infrared.
-Why? because most data collected is based on much higher frequencies ,Lyman, Balmer, that decay much faster than lower frequencies, so if a super low frequency were selected as the basis for some measurement, then it will be off, from the expectation.
+Why? because most data collected is based on much higher frequencies ,Lyman, Balmer, that decay much faster than lower frequencies, so if a super low frequency were selected as the basis for some measurement, then it will be off, from the expectation derived from the Hubble Constant.

 As a function of time.
 $\lambda_(t+1) = \lambda_t+(\gamma C / \lambda_t  )$